Best Tokyo Passes for Families: Attraction, Sightseeing & Transport Guide (2025)

 Q: What is the best Tokyo train pass for families staying 3 to 5 days?

-A: The best Tokyo train pass for families staying 3 to 5 days is the Tokyo Subway Ticket, which provides unlimited rides on Metro and Toei Subway lines.
-For even more flexibility, pair it with a Suica IC Card for pay-as-you-go rides, and consider adding a Klook Pass Greater Tokyo if you want discounted admission to top attractions.
+A: The Tokyo Subway Ticket is the best option for families staying 3 to 5 days, offering unlimited rides on all Tokyo Metro and Toei Subway lines.
+For added flexibility, combine it with a Suica IC Card for pay-as-you-go rides, and consider a Klook Pass Greater Tokyo if you plan to visit top attractions at a discount.

 Q: Do children need their own train ticket or IC card in Tokyo?

-A: Yes, children aged 6 to 11 in Tokyo need their own child train ticket or a child Suica IC card.
-Kids under 6 ride free with an adult, but do not have their own seat on limited express trains.
+A: Yes, children ages 6 to 11 need their own child train ticket or child Suica IC Card when using public transport in Tokyo.
+Kids under 6 ride free with a paying adult but may need to share a seat on limited express or reserved-seat trains.

 Q: Can I use the Tokyo Subway Ticket on JR trains like the Yamanote Line?

-A: No, the Tokyo Subway Ticket cannot be used on JR trains such as the Yamanote Line.
-It is valid only on Tokyo Metro and Toei Subway lines.
+A: No, the Tokyo Subway Ticket is not valid on JR trains, including the Yamanote Line.
+It can only be used on Tokyo Metro and Toei Subway lines, which cover most of the city’s central sightseeing areas.

 Q: Is the Suica Card worth it for short family trips in Tokyo?